Here Comes Martin Corona

-Here Comes Martin Corona (Spanish: Ahí viene Martín Corona) is a 1952 Mexican comedy western film directed by Miguel Zacarías and starring Pedro Infante, Sara Montiel and Eulalio González.
+Here Comes Martin Corona, also known by the alternative title of Little Love of My Life (Spanish: Ahí viene Martín Corona) is a 1952 Mexican comedy western film directed by Miguel Zacarías and starring Pedro Infante, Sara Montiel and Eulalio González "Piporro".
+It was followed by a sequel filmed in the same year, El enamorado.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director Luis Moya.
-It is also known by the alternative title of Little Love of My Life.